Bursar's Office FAQ

 Fall semester fees are billed in early July and spring semester fees in early December.
-Bills are delivered through the online payment system for enrolled students and those on off-campus study programs.
-Each time a new billing statement is available, an e-mail notice is sent from the Bursar’s Office to each student.
-Students are able to set up other recipients (called Authorized Payers) to view and/or pay their bills.
+Bills are delivered through the online payment system for enrolled students.
+Each time a new billing statement is available, an e-mail notice is sent from the Bursar’s Office to the student.
+Students are able to set up other recipients (called Authorized Payers in the system) to view and pay their bills online.
 Each Authorized Payer is also sent an e-mail, as designated in the Authorized Payer’s online profile, whenever a new statement is generated.
 Students who have graduated or otherwise permanently left the College receive any bills still due by postal mail as their online access is deactivated.

 Payment for the fall semester is due in early August, and for the spring semester in early January.
-Students and the users they have set up will receive an email notification when the statement is available in the online billing system and the exact due date will be listed on the statement.
-All student charges are due within 30 days of the date of the statement on which they first appear.
-The student cannot complete the enrollment process for the semester until the fee balance has been satisfied by one or more of the following: payment by the deadline, a payment plan that is on schedule, or student/parent loans.
+Students and the users they have set up will receive an email notification when the statement is available in the online billing system and the exact due date for the semester will be shown on the statement.
+The student cannot complete the semester enrollment process until the fee balance has been satisfied by one or more of the following: payment by the due date, a payment plan that is on schedule, and/or student/parent loans.
 Incidental charges (such as parking fines & ID card replacements) are billed throughout the year.

-If not paying the exact amount billed, please also submit a Student Account Payment Worksheet with the payment to the lockbox.
+If not paying the exact amount billed, please also submit a Student Account Payment Worksheet with the payment to the address above.
 If paying through the online payment system, please either email the Worksheet to firstname.lastname@example.org or mail it to: Bursar’s Office, Bowdoin College, 5420 College Station, Brunswick, ME 04011-8445.

-If you choose to make payments from a different online banking service connected to your bank account, please use the following address: Bursar's Office, Bowdoin College, 5420 College Station, Brunswick, ME 04011-8445.
-This is our preferred address for payments not accompanied by the stub from the paper copy of the bill, and especially for payments by scholarship agents, lenders, and other third parties.
+If you choose to make payments through an online banking service connected to your bank account, please use the following address: Bursar's Office, Bowdoin College, 5420 College Station, Brunswick, ME 04011-8445.
+This is also the address for payments by 529 plans and scholarships.

 Payments sent other than by first-class mail should be addressed to: Bursar's Office, Bowdoin College, 5420 College Station, Brunswick, ME 04011-8445.

 Yes.
-Wire instructions are provided on the PDF version of the online billing statement and under the Wire Transfer Payment section of our website.
+Wire instructions are provided on the PDF version of the online billing statement and by our office at email@example.com or (207) 725-3249.

-Bowdoin College does not accept credit cards in payment of students' bills.
+Bowdoin College does not accept credit cards in payment of student bills.

-No, students’ bills can be paid online with an electronic check, with a paper check, or by payment plan.
+No, student bills can be paid through the mail by check, or by a payment plan, or online by electronic check.
 Please visit the OneCard site, www.bowdoin.edu/onecard, for details about where the card can be used.

 Our office may have received the payment after the statement was generated.
 If it appears that we did not receive a payment more than 10 business days after it was mailed, first contact the bank or check your online bank account access to determine if the check was cashed.
 If it was cashed, please furnish a copy of the front and back of the canceled check to our office for research purposes.
-Also, please remember that the online statement is a "snapshot in time" as of the date the bill was generated, not live activity.
+Also, please remember that the online statement is a "snapshot in time" as of the date the bill was generated, and is not live activity.
 Payments received subsequently will appear on the following month's statement.

-Checks returned to the College are charged back to the student’s account and a $15 fee is imposed.
+Checks returned to the College are charged back to the student’s account and a $15 fee may be imposed.

 This type of payment is called an electronic check, or eCheck.
 Here are some common reasons eChecks are rejected, shown with their corresponding error codes: